freejak5520/new-macbook/README.md

 https://github.com/nvm-sh/nvm

-Node version manager 를 설치하고 사용할 node 버전을 설치합니다.
+Install nvm(Node version manager) and install the version of node you want to use.

 Install via brew